roboticswithjulia/MRAC_ur_commander/README.md

 &nbsp;

+#### Launch the simulation

+ Inside the terminal where the docker has been run the .docker/run_user.sh --privileged launch the ur10e commander file `roslaunch commander ur10e_ka_commander.launch`
+ See that rviz opens, UR10 appears
+ Open a terminal, go to `/home/${user}/dev_ws/src/MRAC_ur_commander` Source the current workspace: `source ../../devel/setup.bash` Open vscode `code .`
+ Go to file commander/notebooks/commander_examples.ipynb &rarr; double click.
+ Make sure that the kernel is Started (Python 3.8.10) and start to execute the different codes.

 #### Saving

 Before closing the terminal you ran the docker image from remember to commit and push your changes.